PEARLS: Discovery of Point-Source Features Within Galaxies in the North Ecliptic Pole Time Domain Field: Introduction

+Recent work indicates that a significant population of redder AGN exists.
+Their UV--visible SEDs suggest intermediate levels of extinction, $A_{\rm V}\sim~1$--3~mag \citep[\eg][]{Wilkes2002, Richards2003, Trump2013, Cales2015, Wang2019}.
+These objects exhibit hybrid properties, blurring the lines between canonical AGN classifications, and may represent an important evolutionary phase.
+For instance, modeling suggests the AGN torus geometry evolves as material accretes onto the black hole \citep[\eg][]{Ohsuga2001, Mandal2018}, with early dust-free to intermediate-stage reddened phases necessarily preceding the well-studied mature dust-obscured AGN .
+Disentangling the nature of these moderately-reddened AGN exhibiting a blend of obscured and unobscured traits has proved challenging but vitally important for refining our understanding of the complex coevolution between SMBHs and their host galaxies over cosmic time.
+Detailed multi-wavelength modeling is critical to robustly characterize the properties of these objects.

-The James Webb Space Telescope (JWST), with its unprecedented resolution in the infrared \citep[\eg][]{Davies2024, li2023epochs, CeersYang2023}, offers the chance to revisit morphological AGN selection and analysis.
-This paper is an initial exploration of the possibilities via characteristic diffraction spikes of the telescopes's PSF in the 0.9--4.4\micron{} wavelengths that suggest near-pointlike galaxy cores.
+The James Webb Space Telescope (JWST), with its unprecedented resolution in the infrared \citep[\eg][]{Davies2024, li2023epochs, CeersYang2023}, offers the chance to revisit morphological selection and analysis of AGN.
+This paper is an initial exploration of the possibilities via the characteristic diffraction spikes of \JWST's point-spread function (PSF) at the longer near-infrared wavelengths that suggest pointlike galaxy cores.

-The North Ecliptic Pole (NEP) Time Domain Field (TDF) \citep{Jansen_2018} is located within \JWST’s continuous viewing zone, making it a prime target for AGN variability and other time-domain science.
-Because the ultimate goal will be to compare morphological selection with other methods, we used the now-public \JWST\ NEP TDF images \citep{Windhorst2023} to visually search for galaxies with point-like features in their center, \ie\, potential AGN, following the core morphology and Seyfert class relationship \citep[\eg][]{Cohen2010, Rutkowski2013}.
+The North Ecliptic Pole (NEP) Time Domain Field \citep[TDF;][]{Jansen_2018} is located within \JWST’s continuous viewing zone, making it a prime target for AGN variability and other time-domain science.
+Because the ultimate goal will be to compare morphological selection with other methods, we used the now-public \JWST\ NEP--TDF images \citep{Windhorst2023} to visually search for galaxies with point-like features in their center, \ie\, potential AGN, following the core morphology and Seyfert class relationship \citep[\eg][]{Cohen2010, Rutkowski2013}.
+The morphologically selected sample was then analyzed in order to infer physical parameters and AGN presence.